obonaventure/cnp3/book/application/dns.rst

 The Domain Name System
 ======================

 In the early days of the Internet, there were only a few number of hosts (mainly minicomputers) connected to the network.
 The most popular applications were remote login and file transfer.
 By 1983, there were already five hundred hosts attached to the Internet.
 Each of these hosts were identified by a unique IPv4 address.
 Forcing human users to remember the IPv4 addresses of the remote hosts that they want to use was not user-friendly.
 Human users prefer to remember names, and use them when needed.
 Using names as aliases for addresses is a common technique in Computer Science.
-It simplifies the development of applications and allows the developper to ignore the low level details.
-For example, by using a programming language instead of writing machine code, a developper can write software without knowing whether the variables that it uses are stored in memory or inside registers.
+It simplifies the development of applications and allows the developer to ignore the low level details.
+For example, by using a programming language instead of writing machine code, a developer can write software without knowing whether the variables that it uses are stored in memory or inside registers.

 Because names are at a higher level than addresses, they allow (both in the example of programming above, and on the Internet) to treat addresses as mere technical identifiers, which can change at will.
 Only the names are stable.
 On today's Internet, where switching to another ISP means changing your IP addresses, the user-friendliness of domain names is less important (they are not often typed by users) but their stability remains a very important, may be their most important property.